Details about RegNet PhD Scholarship 2022

-RegNet PhD Scholarship is offered for PhD degree in the field of Human Rights and Social Justice.
+RegNet PhD Scholarship 2022 is offered for PhD degree in the field of Human Rights and Social Justice.
 You can apply to this scholarship here.
-The deadline for the sending your application is 30 Sep 2016.
+The deadline for the sending your application is Deadline varies.
 This scholarship is provided by Australian National University (ANU) and the value of this scholarship is Full Funding, Scholarship provides an annual stipend of $25,849 .
-This scholarship is open for: Open to all nationalities.
+This scholarship is open for: Open to all nationals.

 - Scholarship value: Full Funding, Scholarship provides an annual stipend of $25,849